 This disorder is treated by prescribing glucocorticoids and similar immunosuppressive drugs.
 These work on toning down the inflammation of the blood vessels and also suppress the overactive immune system.
 Cycotoxic drugs are provided to those who fail to positively respond to steroids.

-This syndrome has no cure; hence, treatment mandates careful monitoring and periodic testing, as remissions can occur frequently.
+Churg-strauss syndrome currently has no cure; hence, treatment mandates careful monitoring and periodic testing, as remissions can occur frequently.
 Patients also need to be closely watched for drug tolerance and the side effects.

 Any new symptoms should be promptly reported for timely action.
 Churg-Strauss vasculitis is a chronic disorder and can be life threatening, but with a well-monitored and effective medical treatment, the lives of patients can be made easier and less painful.

 There are many well-established vasculitis centers across the globe.
-The basic aim of such centres is to raise awareness among people about this rare disorder, and help them cope with it in a better way.
+The basic aim of such centres is to raise awareness among people about this rare disorder (CSS), and help them cope with it in a better way.

 Knowing facts about the disorder and understanding it gives the patient control over their ailment.
 Explaining in simple, easy to understand language instead of heavy medical jargon goes a long way in conveying some positivity in newly diagnosed patients.